-When you walk into the coffee shop in the morning, prepare yourself for the aroma of fresh cinnamon muffins coming out of the oven, and freshly brewed coffee.
-Kyle loved their iced caramel macchiatos and I loved their Sumatra roast.
-I also picked up some fresh bananas, oats, and muffins for us to have with coffee out on the porch.
+When you walk into the coffee shop in the morning, prepare yourself for the aroma of fresh cinnamon muffins coming out of the oven and freshly brewed coffee.
+Kyle loved their iced caramel macchiatos, and I loved their Sumatra roast.
+I also picked up some fresh bananas, oats, and muffins to have with coffee out on the porch.
 The City Java definitely saved my coffee-less mornings!
 I don’t know what I would have done with my hours without it.
 I wonder if I’ll be like that my entire life, but if I don’t have my morning coffee as soon as I wake up, my day is usually doomed.

 Riding Bikes around Beaufort

 One of my favorite things to do while traveling is riding bikes.
 I think it’s the best way to explore and save your feet from unwanted blisters.
 Our bed and breakfast provided bikes for guests, which was such a nice touch.
-We biked around the area for several hours in aw of all the houses and waterfront views.
-We took a map of Beaufort and tried to stop at all the historic spots and read a bit about the area.
+We biked around the area for several hours in awe of all the houses and waterfront views.
+We took a map of Beaufort and tried to stop at all the historical spots and read a bit about the area.
 I know they have tours for that, but it’s more fun to go at your own pace, and the satisfaction when you find a point on the map makes it worth it.

 After riding around for several hours, we officially burned off the bottle of wine we shared and our dinner from the night before.
 That only meant it was time to fill back up with a delicious brunch!

-The couple from the night before had told us about Low Country Produce, and how it’s a Beaufort staple.
+The couple from the night before had told us about Low Country Produce and how it’s a Beaufort staple.
 I was so excited to check it out, especially with the appetite we worked up from biking around.